gtheler/thesis-defense/script.md

 [pausa]

 Es como "jugar a los Rastis", ¿no?
-O a los Legos para los millenials.
+O a los Legos para los millenials o centennials, no sé...

 ## Celdas